-Compliance audits are an essential tool for ensuring that your company is operating within the bounds of the law and meeting all relevant regulatory requirements.
-Regular compliance audits can help to identify and address any potential issues before they become major problems, protecting your company from potential legal liabilities and financial penalties.
+Compliance audits are a useful tool to help ensure that your company is operating within the bounds of the law and meeting all relevant regulatory requirements.
+Regular compliance audits can help to identify and address any potential issues before they become major problems, assisting to protect your company from potential legal liabilities and financial penalties.

 But how often should you conduct a compliance audit, and what should you look for during the process?
 Here are some key considerations to keep in mind.

 An internal compliance audit is an evaluation of a company's policies, procedures, and internal controls to ensure that they are in compliance with all relevant laws and regulations.
 This type of audit is typically conducted by the company's internal audit department, or by an outside firm that has been hired by the company to conduct the audit.